 Yellow Color in Logo Design

-The yellow color is mainly associated with the gesture of happiness, liveliness and state of cheerfulness.
-Brand seeking to portray youthful energy tend to use bright yellow in their visual graphics.
+The yellow color is mainly associated with the gesture of happiness, liveliness, and state of cheerfulness.
+Brand seeking to portray youthful energy tends to use bright yellow in their visual graphics.
 This bright hue has the intensity to stimulate feelings of clarity and positivism.

-Some of the top-tier brand logos with yellow hue are listed below:
+Some of the top-tier brand logos with a yellow hue are listed below:

 - Snapchat Logo

 - Nikon Logo